tinovyatkin/action-eslint/README.md

 ## License

-All scripts and documentation in this project are released under the LGPLv3 License.
+All scripts and documentation in this project are released under the MIT License.